Questions related to LiPo Batteries are some of the most common I get.

 I should also add, I've got well over 100 Li-Po packs now and never has one started on fire, even when I try to get them to start on fire.
 Still, it's cheap insurance and makes me sleep better knowing I have taken & continue to follow those safety steps.

-Almost every documented LiPo fire has occurred as a result of physical damage to the pack, (after a crash for example, or butter fingers dropping the pack on the hard concrete floor).
+Most LiPo fires occur as a result of physical damage to the pack, (after a crash for example, or butter fingers dropping the pack on the hard concrete floor).

-Here is a picture of a 6s 5000 mAh pack that had a faulty cell and shorted internally during a flight.
-This one cell (the far right one) completely ballooned and got very hot - too hot to touch in fact and I was sure the entire LiPo pack was going to blow after I landed.
+The above picture of a fairly new 6s 5000 mAh pack that had a faulty cell and shorted internally during a flight.
+This one cell (the front one) experienced thermal runaway, completely ballooned and got very hot!
+Too hot to touch in fact, and I was sure the entire LiPo pack was going to blow after I landed.

-That was not the case however and the foil pouch cell contained all the vaporized electrolyte.
+That was not the case however and the plastic pouch cell contained all the vaporized electrolyte (process called gassing).
 It was tight as a drum mind you, but no venting or fire occurred.
-A rare occurrence, but I thought you might like to see what a swollen cell looks like.

 As long as it is very-very minor swelling & goes away after the pack cools down, it has been my experience that you can usually still safely use the pack and keep the swelling in check; likely not to its full discharge potential however.